JadLevesque/my-ppmptd/README.md

     `<lib-path>` is the path to the directory you wish to generate the files into.
     `<mode>` is the parser for `__DATE__`.
 Due to techincal limitations, there is currently no parser choice of `__TIME__`.

-Assertion based parsers use gcc's `#assert` directive to produce predicates to match on string literals.
+Assertion parsers use gcc's `#assert` directive to produce predicates to match on string literals.
 This is the slowest of the two parser as the preprocessor can be slow at interpretting those.

-File name based parsers (ab)use the file system with the deceptively simple `#include __DATE__` as only requirement to call.
+File name parsers (ab)use the file system with the deceptively simple `#include __DATE__` as only requirement to call.
 This parser is as fast as the slowest part of the files system/storage hardware.
 Qualitative tests have been run on an SSD, and it is quite fast.
-Compilation of trivial programs calling upon the file name based `__DATE__` parser complete under a second.
+Compilation of trivial programs calling upon the file name `__DATE__` parser complete under a second.

+**Important notes:**
-__Important note__: If the `__DATE__` file name based parser is used, an include path must be added to its directory.
+- If the `__DATE__` file name parser is used, an include path must be added to its directory.
 Using the `-idirafter` option is recommended.
+- In `3_6M_files` mode, the generator will produces a `__DATE__` parser of 3.6 million files in a single directory.
+This is done to reduce the number of search directories.
+The creation of such files can be interrupted with `Ctrl`+`C`.

 ### Macros defined by the parsers
 - `MY_PPMPTD_TIME_SECONDS`